EnglishFrançaisEspañol

 If this article applies to your situation, contact our team for tailored legal guidance and clear next steps.

-The centrepiece of the current framework is Royal Decree 1155/2024, which took effect on 20 May 2025.
 One of its clearest changes is the creation of a temporary residence permit for non-EU family members of Spanish nationals.
-The permit is valid for five years with work authorisation, and 42,792 individuals held it in its first seven months according to La Moncloa’s official publication.
+The permit is valid for five years with work authorisation, and was issued to over 42,000 individuals in its first seven months according to La Moncloa’s official publication.

 The law is broader, but not automatic